-How to dress to impress:
+How to dress to impress at Wimbledon:

 Be bold.
 “It’s a huge compliment that people call me The Lady Gaga of tennis.
 She has rocked some stuff.
 She’s worn some bizarre stuff, and people say, ‘how innovative, wow’.
 I would wear a dress made out of meat, like Lady Gaga did, but I guess it’s tough as it’s already been done, so it’s tough to repeat something like that.
 The ingeniousness of that, it’s pretty fascinating for me.
 I remember reading a magazine which had photos of her best outfits, and she had some pretty crazy stuff, so creative.
 I love what she does, but I don’t think I could wear some of it on court.
 I still need to go on the court, to be able to sweat and move, so I can’t be as extreme as she is.”

 Don’t wear the same thing twice.
-“My husband, Justin, thought that I should bring the tennis balls dress again this year, but I said: ‘No, you can’t wear something like that again’.
+“My husband, Justin, thought that I should bring the tennis balls dress again this year, but I said: ‘No, you can’t wear something like that two years in a row’.
 You just can’t.
 You can bring it back, years down the road, as then it’s vintage.
 Working with the fashion designer last year, I had a blast.
 He didn’t know what he was getting into, using tennis balls as a material.
 I think it turned out well.
 It was unique.
 I still have the dress at home and the jacket.
 I’ve had people come to the house to try it on.
 The Wimbledon Museum have asked for it.
 They want it.
 But it’s kind of special to me.
 I’m keeping it for now.
 The year that I wore knee-high socks at Wimbledon, they asked for those after the match, and I gave those to them.
 I was playing Venus on Centre Court and I thought I was in trouble, as they came up to me and said: ‘Hey, we need to talk to you about your outfit’.
 I thought I was about to get fined.
-There was real relief when they said, ‘could you donate your outfit to the Museum?’”
+There was real relief when they said, ‘could you donate your outfit to the Museum?'”

 There’s no harm in wearing things to win bets, or in just wearing the first thing you find in your suitcase.
 “I once wore a cowboy hat on court.
 That was a dare by an ex-boyfriend.
 He didn’t think I would do it.
 I was cut from my sponsor just before going to the Australian Open one year.
 I had all this stuff from the company with me and I was thinking, ‘I just got cut, I don’t want to wear this’ and so I had a dig around in my suitcase.
 The clothes I had with me, that’s what I wore on court.
 I played in the hat and got fined for it.
 I’m not sure whether I would do that again.
 I was fined a thousand bucks.
 They said it was non-tennis attire.
 I’ve worn a lot of leopard skin stuff.
 I had a hot-pink leopard skin dress.
 I’ve worn a leopard-print headband.
 My doubles partner Sania Mirza has said of my fashion sense, ‘No way could you pay me enough money to dress like Bethanie’.
 I would sometimes be randomly grabbing things to wear.”